Last updated on 9th May 2022

 Utilising both instream and outstream ads is probably the best way to ensure your video marketing has the most impact.

-According to our recent video marketing survey, 86% of people said they would like to see more video from brands in 2020.
-And 66% of people said that video is their favourite way to learn about a product or service.
+According to our recent video marketing survey, 88% of people said they would like to see more video from brands in 2022.
+And 73% of people said that a short video is their favourite way to learn about a product or service.

 So it’s clear that video ads have impact – whether they’re instream or outstream.